The selection function of the Gaia DR3 open cluster census: XGBoost predictor

 \section{XGBoost $n_*$ predictor}

-As an alternative to full cluster simulation to transform physical parameters such as mass and age into observed ones $n_*$ and $\text{med}(\sigma_\varpi)$, we also created an XGBoost model to streamline cluster simulation and prediction of $n_*$ and $\text{med}(\sigma_\varpi)$ for certain selection function use cases.
-While our full cluster simulation suite has been open-sourced in \texttt{ ocelot}\footnote{\url{https://github.com/emilyhunt/ocelot}} as a part of this work, it takes approximately one second (not including time to load \emph{Gaia} data) to simulate a cluster with it -- which could quickly become prohibitive for larger works.

-We therefore optimized the parameters of an XGBoost model tasked to predict $n_*$ and $\text{med}(\sigma_\varpi)$.
-For fitting these models, we did not discard clusters at high $X$ as with the selection function -- giving us 79\,720 clusters, a training sample of 59\,790 clusters, and a test sample of 19\,930 clusters.
-We used Optuna to optimize model parameters.
-We set the number of estimators \texttt{n\_estimators} to be fixed to 100, as larger values dramatically increased training and inference time without significant accuracy improvements.
+As an alternative to full cluster simulation to transform physical parameters such as mass and age into observed ones, $n_*$ and $\text{med}(\sigma_\varpi)$, we also created an XGBoost model to streamline the cluster simulation and prediction of $n_*$ and $\text{med}(\sigma_\varpi)$ for certain selection-function use cases.
+While our full cluster simulation suite was open-sourced in\texttt{ ocelot}\footnote{\url{https://github.com/emilyhunt/ocelot}} as a part of this work, it takes approximately one second (not including time to load \emph{Gaia} data) to simulate a cluster with it -- which could quickly become prohibitive for larger works.
+We therefore optimised the parameters of an XGBoost model tasked to predict $n_*$ and $\text{med}(\sigma_\varpi)$.
+To fit these models, we did not discard clusters at high $X$ as we did with the selection function -- giving us 79\,720 clusters, a training sample of 59\,790 clusters, and a test sample of 19\,930 clusters.
+We used Optuna to optimise model parameters.
+We set the number of estimators, \texttt{n\_estimators,} to be fixed at 100, as larger values dramatically increased training and inference time without significant accuracy improvements.
 As sampling of the IMF is stochastic, and a given set of cluster parameters does not produce an exact $n_*$ value, we also ensured that this method had quantified uncertainties by creating a bootstrap model ensemble of 250 models trained on independent samples of 66.6\% of our training data.